11 min read

 Over the course of one week alone, KiKUU saw that "customers opened WhatsApp push notifications 70% more often than messages on the other channels."
 This led to a 60% increase in sales!

 The potential that WhatsApp, and especially the WhatsApp notifications hold for businesses of any size, is therefore significant.
-So, how can you get started with the WhatsApp newsletter?
+And it's not just limited to marketing, but offers interesting opportunities throughout the entire customer journey.
+So, how can you get started with WhatsApp notifications?

 WhatsApp Business App vs. WhatsApp Business Platform